Capture the RAG documents used in your LLM pipelines

 Then you’ll be able to see the captured contexts that will also be used later on for evaluatios on LangWatch dashboard:

-When using LangChain, generally your RAG happens by calling a Retriever
+When using LangChain, generally your RAG happens by calling a Retriever.

-to capture the documents found by the retriever and convert it into a LangWatch compatible format for tracking.
-For that you need to pass the retriever as first argument, and then a function to map each document to a RAGChunk
+We provide a utility langwatch.langchain.capture_rag_from_retriever to capture the documents found by the retriever and convert it into a LangWatch compatible format for tracking.
+For that you need to pass the retriever as first argument, and then a function to map each document to a RAGChunk, like in the example below:

-Alternatively, if you don’t use retrievers, but still want to capture the context for example from a tool call that you do, we also provide a utility langwatch.langchain.capture_rag_from_tool
+Alternatively, if you don’t use retrievers, but still want to capture the context for example from a tool call that you do, we also provide a utility langwatch.langchain.capture_rag_from_tool to capture RAG contexts around a tool.
+For that you need to pass the tool as first argument, and then a function to map the tool’s output to RAGChunks, like in the example below:

 Then you’ll be able to see the captured contexts that will also be used later on for evaluatios on LangWatch dashboard: